 The Garmin Forerunner 630 has advanced running metrics and is handy for a range of reasons.
-Firstly, it is easy to use, boasting a touchscreen with a high-resolution colour display.
+Firstly, it is easy to use, boasting a touchscreen with a high-resolution color display.
 The watch has also been formulated for training and racing, allowing users to access their stress score and performance condition.
-Live tracking, audio prompts and music controls also add to this sporty watch’s appeal.
+Live tracking, audio prompts, and music control also add to this sporty watch’s appeal.
 While the classic black version is a worthy option, our pick is the midnight blue model which is perfect for all occasions.

 6. Fitbit Surge

 The Fitbit Surge allows you to train smarter and go farther.
 At a great price point, this model boasts GPS tracking, which allows you to see distance, pace, and elevation and review routes and split times.
 The PurePulse heart rate lets you get continuous, automatic, wrist-based heart rate and simplified heart rate zones.
 Other great features include the Multi-sport and SmartTrack, which allow you to track runs, rides, and other workouts with multi-sport modes or automatically record them.

 One of the most alluring options for its aestheticism alone, the Suunto Ambit3 Sport is undeniably a modern model.
 Used in accordance with the Suunto Movescount App, it allows you to plan your workouts, making you more accountable for training sessions.
 The Suunto Smart Sensor is also the smallest Bluetooth Smart compatible heart rate sensor on the market, allowing you to record heart rate even from swimming sessions.

 8. Garmin Vivoactive